noahbliss/freeipa-pen/README.md

 FreeIPA-PEN is a bash script designed to be installed on an IPA server and invoked by cron.

+Configuration before use is required and can be done in the mailer.conf file.
+You will also need:
+- a FreeIPA System (Service) Account - [FreeIPA-SAM](https://github.com/noahbliss/freeipa-sam) can help
+- users in FreeIPA with valid "mail" values
+- a mail server that will accept and route notification messages (easiest way would probably be an internal open relay with only the FreeIPA server whitelisted)

 ### There are two functions which may be called as arguements:

 ## notify_users